bxlab/metaWRAP/README.md

  ```

  As of 2018, metaWRAP is being actively improved and developed, so please check for updates regularly: `conda update -c ursky metawrap-mg`

+#### Manual installation
+ You may want to manually install metaWRAP if you want better control over your environment, if you are installing on a system other than Linux64, or you just really dislike conda.
+In any case, you will need to manually install the [relevant prerequisite programs](https://github.com/bxlab/metaWRAP/blob/master/installation/dependancies.txt).
+When you are ready, download or clone this ripository, carefully configure the metaWRAP/bin/config-metawrap file, and add the metaWRAP/bin/ directory to to the $PATH.
+Thats it!

 ## DATABASES